What is SmartScreen?

 Microsoft have said that they are not keeping personally identifiable information such as your IP address – but they do collect it when communicating with their online system.

-Personally, I think the benefits of SmartScreen out way the privacy implications – and even if you were to disable it, Windows 10 is like a leaking sieve when it comes to privacy.
+Personally, I think the security benefits of SmartScreen out way the privacy issues – and even if you were to disable it, Windows 10 is like a leaking sieve when it comes to privacy.
 If privacy were a concern I would consider an alternative operating system.